Cynthia Mort: Nina, controversy, and lawsuit

 In 2016, Mort released her first film as a director, Nina, a biopic chronicling the life of singer Nina Simone.
-The film elicited a strong negative response from both critics and audiences alike as a result of Mort's choice to cast actress Zoe Saldana in the title role, despite discrepancies between the two women's skin colours.
+The film elicited a strong negative response from both critics and audiences alike as a result of Mort's choice to cast actress Zoe Saldaña in the title role, despite discrepancies between the two women's skin colours.
 The film and its creators were accused of perpetuating blackface by darkening Saldana's skin to play the role.

 Furthermore, the film underwent another controversy in which Mort filed a lawsuit against the producers of Nina in 2014, after finding that choices made by the company compromised her long-standing artistic vision of the film.
 As a result, the film was not released for another two years, and while Mort has expressed her support for the project, she maintains that the final result does not properly reflect her work.